 Payment is required in advance by credit card.
 If you must cancel your registration, your payment is 50% refundable through June 11, 2014 and not refundable after that.
 Please note you can insure against losing your conference registration fee (and your airplane tickets) by purchasing trip insurance.
 This is only good for those of you traveling from outside of the conference area and staying overnight.

 The conference includes multiple wine tastings, two dinners and usually several other meals, an afternoon of winery visits, and outstanding content.
-Not included in the conference price are your hotel, transportation to and from the area, and the pre-conference excursion.
+Not included in the conference price are your hotel, transportation to and from the area, and the pre-conference and post-conference excursions.